Markerto/gnome-EasyPeek/README.md

 Turning off the EasyPeek extension works seamlessly and modal windows will still reveal themselves without any problem.

+# Known Problems
+- Third party docks like Cairo-Dock, Plank etc. do get minimized along with the windows.
+Though, GNOME extensions like Dash To Dock are NOT affected.

 -----

 + Does not work with Desktop Icons.